GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/efficient-animated-content/index.md

 `ffmpeg -i my-animation.gif -c vp9 -b:v 0 -crf 41 my-animation.webm`

-## Replace the GIF img with a video
+## Replace the GIF image with a video
 Animated GIFs have three key traits that a video needs to replicate:

 - They play automatically.